Goziechukwu/muse_school/README.md

 <img src="./static/images/facebook-page2.PNG" alt="Facebook Content 2">
 <img src="./static/images/facebook-page3.PNG" alt="Facebook Content 3">

 A newsletter signup form by MailChimp is used to capture leads and build an email list for marketing purposes and is a valuable tool for staying in touch with muse school's society and promoting it's products(courses).
+It can be found below on the home page, beside the social media link.

 <img src="./static/images/mailchimp-signup-form.PNG" alt="SignUp Form by MailChimp">